theheking/intro-to-command-line-hpc/practical_overview/6_Using_text_editor_vim.md

 > Which Editor?
 > -------------
 >
 > When we say, “`vim` is a text editor.
 On Unix systems (such as Linux and Mac OS X), many programmers use [Emacs](https://www.gnu.org/software/emacs/) or [Vim](https://www.vim.org/) (both of which require more time to learn), or a graphical editor such as [Gedit](https://projects.gnome.org/gedit/).
 On Windows, you may wish to use [Notepad++](https://notepad-plus-plus.org/).
-Windows also has a built-in editor called `notepad` that can be run from the command line in the same way as `nano` for the purposes of this lesson.
+Windows also has a built-in editor called `notepad` that can be run from the command line in the same way as `nano` for this lesson.

 Now you’ve written a file.
-You can take a look at it with `less` or `cat`, or open it up again and edit it with `vim`.
+You can look at it with `less` or `cat`, open it up again and edit it with `vim`.